 Deb joined the Friends of Mount Hope as a tour guide/docent, Special Tour & Volunteer Coordinator in September 2016.
 Elected to the Board of Trustees in Spring 2017, she served Special Tour Coordinator 2017-2018, and Volunteer Coordinator 2017-present.

-Patricia Corcoran has been in love with Mount Hope Cemetery and its history since she moved to Linden Street in 1975.
-Currently serving as president of the Friends of Mount Hope, she has been a FOMH volunteer and trustee for years, serving as a tour guide, speaker, and chair of many committees.
-She was an ESOL teacher for 30 years in the Rochester City School District and served as an adjunct instructor at SUNY Geneseo, Nazareth College, and St. John Fisher College.
-When not involved at Mount Hope Cemetery, Pat continues her love of history as a transcriber at the Seward Family Digital Project at the University of Rochester.
+Pat has been in love with Mount Hope Cemetery since she moved to Linden Street in 1975.
+She was an ESOL teacher for 30 years in the Rochester City School District.
+When not involved at Mount Hope Cemetery, Pat continues her love of adventure as the matriarch of a large family and as a new resident of St. John’s Meadows.

 Chris Grooms joined the Friends of Mount Hope after relocating to Rochester in the summer of 2017.
 In the summer of 2018 he became a volunteer for the Friends, mostly as a tour guide.
 He joined the board in 2019.
 Chris is a Nationally Certified Sign Language Interpreter who loves history and enjoys traveling, reading, and meandering walks in historic cemeteries.

-Monica Gurell is a fun loving, hard-working, energetic woman.
-From the age of seven she knew she wanted to be a special education teacher and after graduation from SUNY Geneseo she made this dream a reality.
+Monica Gurell has been a member of the Board of Trustees since 2020.
+She is a member of the Jewish and Nominating Committees.
 Monica has been a special education teacher in the Rochester City School District since 2000.
 She displays a commitment to serving under-privileged youth in our community and works daily to instill the desire for success in her students.

-Chris Petote discovered later in life her love of history, especially Rochester history.
-After many hikes in Mount Hope Cemetery, she fell madly in love with it.
-Chris became a volunteer in 2013 as a Gatehouse receptionist.
-In 2019, she joined the Board of Trustees as Secretary.
-She also serves as Special Tours Coordinator, organizing tours for schools and large groups.
-Chris works part-time in the city in administrative support.
+Chris Petote became a volunteer with the FOMH in 2013 as a Gatehouse Receptionist.
+In 2019, she was asked to join the Board of Trustees as Secretary.
+She also serves as the Special Tours Coordinator, organizing tours for schools and large groups and is also co-chair of the Second Saturday Landscape Volunteer Program.
+Chris discovered later in life her love of history, especially Rochester history.
+After a few hikes in Mount Hope Cemetery, she fell madly in love with it.
+Chris works part-time in the city in admin support.
 When not working on various projects at Mount Hope, she loves gardening and hiking, especially in our beautiful state parks, county parks, and the ADKs when possible, while taking tons of pictures.
 Outside of the Rochester area, she loves exploring Washington DC, Gettysburg, and South Carolina.

 Marjorie B. Searl

-Nancy Uffindell joined the board in 2001.
-She has served as VP, Secretary and Treasurer and handled our public relations.
-She is our liaison to the National Parks Service National Underground Railroad Network to Freedom and the Erie Canalway National Heritage Corridor.
+Nancy Uffindell serves as a Vice President, tour guide and genealogist, answering the many genealogy requests received by the Friends of Mount Hope Cemetery.
+She joined the board in 2001, and has also held the positions of Secretary, Treasurer, and public relations chair.
+Nancy is our liaison to the National Parks Service National Underground Railroad Network to Freedom and the Erie Canalway National Heritage Corridor.
 As a tour guide for over 20 years, Nancy designed and leads our Erie Canal Connections tours and has added the information from those tours to our Speaker's Bureau as a portable presentation.
-A family genealogist and public historian, she enjoys answering the requests FOMH receives for genealogical services.
-A graduate of RIT and retiree of Valeo, Nancy also gives back to her community by serving on the boards of The New York Museum of Transportation as VP and Event Manager, The Irondequoit Historical Society as President, and The Monroe County Fair as Home Arts Superintendent.